-- 4.14 The National Planning Policy Framework seeks to encourage high standards of design, and sets out the fundamental principle that good design is a key aspect of sustainable development, and is indivisible from good planning. - 4.15 In bringing forward development proposals there will be a need to demonstrate how the various constraints and opportunities identified on the site have been addressed, including the issue of noise from the adjoining motorway.
+- 4.14 The National Planning Policy Framework seeks to encourage high standards of design, and sets out the fundamental principle that good design is a key aspect of sustainable development, and is indivisible from good planning.56 - 4.15 In bringing forward development proposals there will be a need to demonstrate how the various constraints and opportunities identified on the site have been addressed, including the issue of noise from the adjoining motorway.
 This will occur on several levels; as set out in Chapter 3, there will be a requirement for the site promoters to undertake a comprehensive masterplanning process in order to produce a plan or series of plans which defines in more detail the spatial distribution of the various land uses in Welborne.
 More design detail will be provided in Strategic Design Codes to be prepared by the site promoters which will give more guidance on how the common elements of key infrastructure will be provide in a consistent and coordinated manner.
-At each phase of the development the Design and Access Statement accompanying the planning applications should set out how the proposals accord with the principles set out in the relevant comprehensive masterplan and strategic design code for that area. - 4.16 To achieve the objective of creating a distinctive community with its own identity, the basic principles of good urban design, (as set out in the Core Strategy Policy CS17), will need to be applied consistently at every stage of the development.
-This will help to deliver a quality place where residents chose to live, which is attractive to employers and employees, together with the visitors who chose to come to Welborne to enjoy the range of retail and leisure activities.
-To assist the site promoters to develop their comprehensive masterplanning and strategic design codes the Council will prepare and adopt the Welborne Design Guidance SPD.
-This will further develop the distinguishing characteristics of the four Character Areas, and provide guidance on the options for dealing with key design issues such as the treatment of the public realm, landscaping and the provision of parking. - 4.17 It is essential that the layout and design incorporates the principles of both legibility and permeability to ensure that everyone can move freely and confidently through the area.
-While ensuring that Welborne is laid out in a permeable manner to encourage walking and cycling to all the main facilities, the network of routes should be laid out in a way that creates a safe environment, and reduces the opportunities to commit crime.
-In this respect early discussions with the local crime prevention officers are strongly encouraged. - 4.18 Welborne will not only be built out over a long period of time, but the completed development will be expected to endure over the long term.
-This means that the buildings and spaces should be designed to be sufficiently flexible to respond to changing circumstances.
+At each phase of the development the Design and Access Statement accompanying the planning applications should set out how the proposals accord with the principles set out in the relevant comprehensive masterplan and strategic design codes for that area.

-&lt;sup>57 Paragraph 56 of the National Planning Policy Framework (DCLG, March 2012)
+56 Paragraph 56 of the National Planning Policy Framework (DCLG, March 2012)